SupaeroDataScience/DE/src/docs/2_2_deployment.md

-# Data Computation applied to Artificial Intelligence
+# Intro to MLOPs & Deployment

 ## Intro to MLOPs & Deployment